FlorianMielke/FMMoveTableView/README.markdown

 FMMoveTable
 =======================

-FMMoveTable is an UITableView subclass that provides moving rows by simply tap and hold an appropriate row *without* switching the table to it's edit mode.
+FMMoveTable is an UITableView subclass that provides moving rows by simply tap and hold an appropriate row *without* switching the table to its edit mode.

 ![](http://madefm.com/media/blog/FMMoveTableViewSampleImage.png)